saliscode/bmi_cal/README.md

 ## General info
 This is the third project which is part of the assessment for trainees in the Amalitech Graduate Trainee Program.
-It is a simple web application that can calculate the body mass index of a user, provider you input your height and weight.
+It is a simple web application that can calculate the body mass index of a user, by providing your height and weight.
-This site utilises values from both the metric system as well as the imperial system, meaning it accepts height values in eighter cm or feet and inches.
-Similarly the weight accepts values in eighter kilograms or stones and pounds.
+To use this application one must first know his/her height in centimeters and weight in kilograms for the metric system, however if you want to use the imperial system, you should know before hand your height in feet and inches and also your weight in stones and pounds.

-the live site can be viewed here => https://beamish-souffle-e4588e.netlify.app/
+the live site is deployed on Netlify and can be accessed here: https://stately-bublanina-c46481.netlify.app/

 Simply,
 1) choose your preffered system.